BornaKalhor/reddits-political-temper-check/README.md

 ### 4.3 Discourse Quality Variations

 **Center** and **Law** and **Crime** categories demonstrate highest discourse vocabulary metrics, with longer content and higher keyword density.
 This suggests these discussions typically require more nuanced analysis (centrist positions, legal matters) and may naturally employ more sophisticated discourse patterns.
-Interestingly, while discussions in election related subreddits have the highest sentiment (more positive in tone), they rank lowest in use of evidence-based vocabulary.
+Interestingly, while discussions in election related subreddits have a very high sentiment score (more positive in tone), they rank lowest in use of evidence-based vocabulary.
 Moreover, the lack of a significant correlation between keyword density and sentiment indicates that criticizing remarks on Reddit do not use more evidence-based vocabulary.

 ## 5. Limitations